khanhdrag9/CustomUnitTest/README.md

 # CustomUnitTest
-This is a plugin help you to create a test script
+This is a plugin help you to create a test script (same play test mode of Unity test runner) but without assembly definition